khang1108/GDGoC_AI_2025/README.md

    SELECT translation FROM job ORDER BY id DESC LIMIT 1;  (Use table = job to view ocr_data/translation from Translating Images)

-   SELECT ocr_data FROM text ORDER BY id DESC LIMIT 1;  (Use table = text to view ocr_data/translation from Translating Text) SELECT translation FROM text ORDER BY id DESC LIMIT 1;  (Use table = job to view ocr_data/translation from Translating Text)
+   SELECT ocr_data FROM text ORDER BY id DESC LIMIT 1;  (Use table = text to view ocr_data/translation from Translating Text) SELECT translation FROM text ORDER BY id DESC LIMIT 1;  (Use table = text to view ocr_data/translation from Translating Text)
    ```

 ---